hossamnasser938/Redux-Basics-Course-Documentation/Documentation Files/05_multiple_reducers.md

       })
     );
     ```
-    ES6 has a good features that lets you pass only value in an object and it will create keys of the same name as the values.
+    ES6 has a good feature that lets you pass only values in an object and it will create keys of the same name as the values.
     ```
     const Store = createStore( combineReducers( { MathReducer, UserReducer } ) );
     ```